Learn, Laugh, Live!

 Read about the memories of the Ware U3A launch day

-Ware is known for the construction of The Great Bed of Ware, mentioned in Shakespeare's Twelfth Night, along with many listed buildings, 18th century gazebos and Scotts Gotto.
+Ware is known for the The Great Bed of Ware, mentioned in Shakespeare's Twelfth Night, along with many listed buildings, 18th century gazebos and Scott's Gotto.

 It was once famous for brewing, with many maltings and warehouses.
-Few of these buildings remain, they have been converted to provide housing and offices.
+Few of these buildings remain; most of those that do have been converted to provide housing and offices.
 However, an exciting project is underway to convert the Southern Maltings into a community arts hub.

 This website contains external links in good faith that we feel are of interest to our members.
 Ware U3A cannot take any responsibility for the content or endorse the information.